Links to manufacturer's user guide:

 - Press STORE again.

-(Optional) Enter the name associated with the number being programmed.
+(Optional) Enter the name associated with the number being programed.
 See Manual Name Entry below to enter characters (12 characters maximum).

 - Press STORE again.